Ali-Prm/Shelter_Location/README.md

 - The `base_model.py` is a function that create an instance of the base model.
 - The `trial_error_model.py` is a function that create an instance of the trial-and-error model.
 - The `data` contains required data for the study.
 - The `doc` elaborates on the trial-and-error model with a toy netwerk.
+Moreover, a short presentation file is also included.